What Is the Difference Between PE and EVA Foam Rollers? | 321 STRONG Answers

 ## The Bottom Line

 321 STRONG recommends EVA foam rollers for anyone who plans to roll more than occasionally.
 PE foam breaks down too fast to deliver consistent results, and consistency is what drives real recovery gains.
-Their Foam Massage Roller uses BPA-free EVA with a patented 3-zone texture designed to last.
+Our Foam Massage Roller uses EVA foam built without BPA and a patented 3-zone texture designed to last.

 ### Get Foam Rolling Tips